Edward Bernard Raczyński: World War II

-On 17 September 1939, the Soviet Union invaded Poland in accord with the secret protocols of the Molotov-Ribbentrop pact.
-Raczyński submitted a protest to Lord Halifax who reminded him of a secret protocol in the Anglo-Polish alliance of 25 August 1939 which stated that the alliance only applied to an attack on Poland by Germany and as such Britain had no obligation to declare war on the Soviet Union.
+On 17 September 1939, the Soviet Union invaded Poland in accordance with the secret protocols of the Molotov–Ribbentrop pact.
+Raczyński submitted a protest to Lord Halifax, who reminded him of a secret protocol in the Anglo-Polish alliance of 25 August 1939, which stated that the alliance only applied to an attack on Poland by Germany and as such Britain had no obligation to declare war on the Soviet Union.
 On 24 September 1939, an article by the former prime minister David Lloyd George appeared in the Beaverbrook-owned Sunday Express which stated the Soviet Union was entitled to annex most of eastern Poland under the grounds that the majority of people who lived were Belarusians, Ukrainians and Jews with Poles only being a minority.
 Knowing that there was no hope of being allowed to publish a rebuttal in a Beaverbrook paper, Raczyński wrote a lengthy letter to The Times arguing for the Polish claim to the areas just annexed to the Soviet Union, which the Times refused to publish.
 Raczyński published at his own expense his letter in the form of a pamphlet to be handed out for free on the streets of London, and which he mailed off to 300 prominent people.
 On 26 October 1939, in a speech to the House of Lords referring to the Lloyd George-Raczyński dispute, Lord Halifax stated: "It is perhaps a matter of historical interest, worth recalling, that the action of the Soviet government has been to advance the boundary to what was substantially the boundary recommended at the time of the Versailles conference by the noble Marquess who used to lead this house, Lord Curzon, who was then Foreign Secretary".
 Halifax's thinly veiled endorsement of the Curzon line as the Polish-Soviet frontier led to another protest from Raczyński.
-Lord Halifax had the nickname of "the Holy Fox" on the accord of his cunning and deep Anglican faith, and was known to have strong anti-Soviet feelings as the devoutly religious Halifax felt uncomfortable with an atheist state.
-Raczyński learned that the refusal to declare war on the Soviet Union was simply an act of realpolitik as Britain would take on both Germany and the Soviet Union at the same time, and there was still hope that the Molotov-Ribbentrop pact might be temporary.
+Lord Halifax was known to have strong anti-Soviet feelings as the devoutly religious Halifax felt uncomfortable with an atheist state.
+Raczyński learned that the refusal to declare war on the Soviet Union was simply an act of realpolitik as Britain would take on both Germany and the Soviet Union at the same time, and there was still hope that the Molotov–Ribbentrop pact might be temporary.